Ron McRobbie, shares how his business started as a retirement project at the age of 58. The business recently celebrated its 20th anniversary.

 What did you do prior to starting your business?

-Before creating Robbie’s I worked in the food industry.
-I was heavily involved in manufacturing and was responsible for several factories producing margarines, cooking oils and specialist edible oil based products for the retail, wholesale and manufacturing sectors.
+I worked in the food industry.
+I was heavily involved in manufacturing and was responsible for several factories producing margarines, cooking oils and specialist edible oils-based products for the retail, wholesale and manufacturing sectors.

 What inspired you to launch the business when you did?

-I came up with the idea for the business in 2003, and spent two years researching and training before opening my shop in 2005.
-Back in those pre-digital times, photographs would be printed and put into albums or small photo frames.
-Consequently, after the initial production and viewing they would rarely be viewed again.
 I feel that photography is a brilliant way to record families, scenes and events, and should be available to be viewed many times to trigger happy or important memories.
-So the best way to do that is to create a larger image and display it in a frame to hang in your house, office, club or wherever.
+So, the best way to do that is to create a larger image and display it in a frame to hang in your house, office, club or wherever.

 Are there any entrepreneurs you admire?
 If so, why do you admire them?